- What is the “operating status” of the university?

 This refers to the operating schedule of the university.
 In other words, when the university is open, normal schedules and operations apply, whereas, normal operations and schedules are suspended when the university is closed.
 The university also has a delayed opening (commencement of the day’s normal operating schedule is delayed until a time set by the university) and early closing (the normal operating schedule is suspended at a time set by the university).

-The President or designee authorizes any change to the operating status of the university, based on a recommendation from the Incident Leadership Team (Executive Vice President; Vice Presidents for University Relations, Human Resources, Student and Campus Life, and Infrastructure, Properties and Planning; Senior Vice Provost; Dean of Faculty; University Counsel; President’s Chief of Staff; Cornell Police Chief; and Associate Vice President Environmental Health & Safety).
-The Incident Leadership Team receives information from the weather Incident Management Team (see #4).
+The President or designee authorizes any change to the operating status of the university, based on a recommendation from the Incident Leadership Team (Executive Vice President; Vice Presidents for University Relations, Human Resources, Student and Campus Life, and Facilities and Campus Services; Senior Vice Provost; Dean of Faculty; University Counsel; President’s Chief of Staff; Cornell Police Chief; and Associate Vice President Public Safety).
+The Incident Leadership Team receives information from the weather Incident Management Team.

 The university assigns a Designated Weather Watcher (DWW) within the Office of Emergency Management.
 The DWW consults a variety of weather forecasting and alerting products, including subscription services, National Weather Service forecasts, alerts, and emergency management briefings, other commercial weather service resources, and briefings from faculty in the Department of Earth and Atmospheric Sciences to monitor and identify potential severe or inclement weather.
 The DWW is responsible for engaging key campus personnel in the assessment.